libktx/ktx/collections/README.md

 - Keys stored in the map can be quickly converted to an `ObjectSet` using `toGdxSet` method.
 - Every iterable and array can be converted to `ObjectMap` using `toGdxMap` method.
 A lambda that converts values to keys has to be provided - since the method is inlined, no new lambda object will be created at runtime.
+- Type alias added for consistency with other collections: `GdxMap` - `com.badlogic.gdx.utils.ObjectMap`.

 #### Lists